Interpolative Fusions I: Tame topological base

-\begin{prop} Suppose $\sC$ is a collection of pseudo-cells, $T$ defines $\sC$-membership and dimension, and $T'$ defines pseudo-denseness over $\sC$.
-Then $T'$ defines pseudo-denseness over $T$. \end{prop}

-\subsection{Tame topological base}
+\section{Tame topological base}

-If $\sM$ is o-minimal, then $\sM'$ is approximable over $\sM$ if and only if the closure of every $\sM'$-definable set is $\sM$-definable.
+We consider in this section specializations of Theorem~\ref{thm:approxinterp} to settings in which the base theory $T_\cap$ admits a well-behaved definable topology.
+Throughout, we maintain the notational conventions described at the beginning of Section~\ref{sec: Pseudo-topological base}, and we explore the degree to which the pseudo-topological notions defined there agree with natural topological notions.
+We show, among other things, that if $\sM$ is o-minimal, then $\sM'$ has pseudo-closures in $\sM$ if and only if the closure of every $\sM'$-definable set is $\sM$-definable.
 This equivalence only depends on two well-known facts from o-minimality.
 One of these is known as the frontier inequality, and we refer to the other as the residue inequality.
-We explore these issues in an abstract setting below.
+Whenever these inequalities hold in our abstract setting, we automatically obtain definability of pseudo-denseness.